 3rd place: $40 Gift Certificate

 Submissions for the Annual Manuscript Contest are typically open from March until May.
-Winners in each category will be announced at the PWC Keynote and Awards ceremony held on Saturday.
+Winners in each category will be announced at a dedicated Awards Ceremony on held on Sunday afternoon.

 CritiquesParticipants in the conference are welcome to submit manuscripts to each of their 3-day workshop leaders for review and critique.
 Critiques are limited to 2500 words (for prose) or 100 lines of poetry.
 Each workshop has a unique submission link, so check your registration email to find out how to submit the manuscripts for your workshop leaders.